HumanTree92/esx_advancedhospital/README.md

   * NONE

 # Download & Installation:
-1) Download the .zip.
-2) Extract the .zip or Open the .zip.
+1) Download Master or Release & Extract the .zip or Open the .zip.
+2) Edit the `config.lua` before starting the script.
+By default everything is turned off.
 3) Place `esx_advancedhospital` in your ESX Directory
 4) Add `start esx_advancedhospital` to your server.cfg
+5) Add `setr esx_MenuAlign "top-right"` to your server.cfg

 # Credits/Original Code:
 * [DDH3](https://github.com/ddh3)